 It is often non-recorded risks that present the greatest potential threat to an acquisition.
 An ALTA Survey can be an essential tool for an owner and a lender to determine whether to proceed with an acquisition or a loan.

 Commercial property lenders use ALTA Surveys to ensure value, correct zoning, and the conformation of any development with the corresponding zoning.
 Since an ALTA Survey adheres to common standards, it provides an excellent foundation for all parties who are engaged in the due diligence effort for an acquisition or new development.

 An ALTA land survey may be recommended when buying vacant land, even if it is not required.
 This is because the vacant property may never have been surveyed at all.
 It’s also possible that even if it was surveyed, the survey took place at a time when technology was not as accurate as today’s machinery.
 This means that encroachment, ownership, or border issues may exist.
 If these issues remain unknown when the property is purchased, they could pose real problems for the new owner later.

 An ALTA land survey provides the purchaser with the explorational research needed to unveil and address these problems before the acquisition of vacant land is made.

 Are you a law firm in need of an ALTA land surveying solution?
 Millman National Land Services provides results you can count on throughout the country.
 We invite your inquiries.

 Timing for an ALTA Survey

-At Millman National Land Services, we provide ALTA Surveys and other services to ensure that owners, lenders, title companies and attorneys have the confidence that their investments are protected.
-We invite your inquires and look forward to serving you with our in-house professional staff.
+At Millman National Land Services, we provide ALTA Surveys and other services to ensure that owners, lenders, title companies, and attorneys have the confidence that their investments are protected.
+We invite your inquiries and look forward to serving you with our in-house professional staff.